rwb/ccjs489h/README.md

 1. Douglas A. Smith and Raymond Paternoster (1990).
 Formal processing and future delinquency: deviance amplification as selection artifact. *Law & Society Review*, 24:1109-1132.
 2. Charles F. Manski and John V. Pepper (2018).
 How do right-to-carry laws affect crime rates?
 Coping with ambiguity using bounded-variation assumptions. *Review of Economics & Statistics*, 100:232-244.
 3. Michael T. Light and Ty Miller (2018).
 Does undocumented immigration increase violent crime? *Criminology*, 56:370-401.

+## Lesson 2 - Monday 2/9/26

+* I added a couple of announcements to the syllabus up above; please take note.
+* Today, we will be hearing practice literature review presentations from each of you; these presentations will cover items 1-3 in the rubric.
+* Next week, we will not be holding a regular class session but you are asked to set up a time for an individual meeting to discuss your literature review progress.